 #1 Glazed Porcelain Tile

-The very best material you can put on a shower wall is a larger sized glazed porcelain tile.
+The very best material you can put on a shower wall is a larger-sized glazed porcelain tile.
 Why?
-Well, glazed porcelain is sealed so it won’t stain, very durable, super easy to clean and comes in any size and color you desire.
+Well, glazed porcelain won’t stain because it’s sealed.
+It’s very durable, super easy to clean, and comes in any size and color.

-In fact, the current technology is so good, you can get these tiles in just about any look: wood, marble, etc. without having to worry about the associated costs and maintenance that comes with other materials like natural stone.
+The current technology is so good; you can get these tiles in just about any look.
+In addition, you don’t have to worry about the associated costs and maintenance that come with materials like natural stone.

-Now I say larger sized because the larger the tile, the less grout lines so the easier the maintenance.
-The most popular sizes now are 12 x 24 and if you want to go even larger, 24 x 24 or 18 x 36.
+Now I say larger size because the larger the tile, the fewer grout lines, so the easier the maintenance.
+The most popular sizes now are 12 x 24, and if you want to go even larger, 24 x 24 or 18 x 36.

-Another advantage many folks don’t realize with porcelain tile is in the event the tile you selected doesn’t come with a coordinating bullnose piece and you don’t want to put a Schulter edge, then a skilled installer can fashion a bullnose from the tile itself.
+Another advantage many folks don’t realize with porcelain tile is you can fashion bullnose out of it.
+If the tile you select doesn’t come with a bullnose, a skilled installer can make it from the tile.

 #2 Glazed Ceramic Tile

-The only real difference between a ceramic and porcelain is your porcelain is fired from finer clays at a much higher temperature so it hardens more.
-You will find porcelain tile prevalent in most tile manufacturer’s product lines but if for some unknown reason you cannot get porcelain, this will be your next best choice.
+The only real difference between ceramic and porcelain tile they fire porcelain from more refined clays at a much higher temperature.
+This makes it harder as it sets.
+You will find porcelain tile prevalent in most tile manufacturer’s product lines.
+If you cannot get porcelain for some reason, this will be your next best choice.

-Since a lot of ceramics are red bodied, you can’t make a bullnose out of the tile if you need one so be sure to get bullnose/edging for this option if you go with it.
-This is a good, safe choice particularly for redoing rental properties where resilient but economical options are needed.
+Since many ceramics are red-bodied, you can’t make a bullnose out of the tile.
+So if you need one, be sure to get Schluter edging.
+This is a good, safe choice, particularly for redoing rental properties where resilient but economical options are required.

 #3 – Natural Stone

-I realize a lot of salespeople try to sell the natural stones like marble, travertine, etc. because not only do they cost more to buy, but also to install.
-While they are very beautiful, they are softer so are easier to crack, are porous so are easier to stain and need proper maintenance to preserve their pristine look they have when newly installed.
+I realize many salespeople try to sell natural stones like marble, travertine, etc. because they cost more to buy and install.
+While they are stunning, they are softer, easier to crack, porous, easier to stain and need proper maintenance to preserve their pristine look.

-Depending where you live, foundation issues/shifting and/or hard water may be a problem with natural stone.
-They can sometimes collect mineral deposits and if not properly sealed, can permanently stain/damage the tile.
+Depending on where you live, foundation issues/shifting and/or hard water may be a problem with natural stone.
+They can sometimes collect mineral deposits and, if not properly sealed, can permanently stain/damage the tile.

-So unless you have a very high quality penetrating stone sealer like Aqua Mix and it’s applied correctly and you’re aware of it’s natural properties, you’re better off with a stronger porcelain tile.
+So unless you have a very high-quality penetrating stone sealer like Aqua Mix, you’re better off with a stronger porcelain tile.

-Even if well sealed, stone can ugly out over time from a very fine coating of water deposits so stone color enhancers would be needed to restore the vividness of the tile.
+Even if well sealed, stone can ugly out over time from a very fine coating of water deposits.
+If this happens, you need a stone color enhancer to restore the vividness of the tile.

 Quick Tip: If you go with natural stone, be sure to clean it with the recommended stone cleaners.
-DO NOT use anything with ammonia in it like Windex as it will strip the sealer over time and you’ll wonder why your stone is turning into Frankenstein.
+Please DO NOT use anything with ammonia in it like Windex, as it will strip the sealer over time.

-If you’re looking for the best bang for your buck tile for your shower walls, without doubt glazed porcelain tile is the best I’ve personally worked with.
-They are less expensive to buy, install and maintain than natural stone and above all – they look fantastic.
+If you’re looking for the best bang for your buck tile for your shower walls, without a doubt, glazed porcelain tile is your best option.
+They are less expensive to buy, install and maintain than natural stone, and above all – they look fantastic.

-Try to avoid high gloss or shiny tiles as a lot of clients found they show water spots easier than a matte finish tile.
-You can always use other materials as accents if you’re doing a particular pattern like glass, stone or metal but having the bulk of the walls porcelain tile is your best bet.
+Try to avoid high gloss or shiny tiles as they tend to show water spots easier than a matte finish.
+You can always use other materials as accents if you’re making a particular pattern like glass, stone, or metal.

-If you wish to have a specific decorative or mosaic made from another material like glass or metal for example; just be sure they are comparable in thickness so you get an even finish.
+If you’re doing this, be sure they are comparable in thickness, so you get an even finish.